 City Council in Park City passed an anti-idling ordinance on December 16th, 2010.
-The ordinance prohibits the idling of vehicles within City limits for longer than three minutes, barring some exceptions (see exception list below).
+The ordinance prohibits the idling of vehicles within City limits for longer than one minute, barring some exceptions (see exception list below).
 Park City is the first community in Utah to adopt an idling ordinance and joins a growing number of states and communities across the U.S. which have taken similar action to protect the environment and human health.

 Impacts of Idling

 Vehicle idling has numerous negative consequences including impacts on the environment, public health, and the inefficient use of fuel.

 Air Quality: Emissions during idling contribute to the formation of ozone and particulate matter that are major sources of pollution in Utah.
 Idle Free Utah notes that health issues, ranging from asthma and bronchitis to cancer, have been found linked to vehicle emissions.

 Dollars and Cents: There is a direct financial benefit to those who limit their vehicle idling time.
 Studies indicate a financial “break-even point” of 10-30 seconds of idling time for balancing the minimal wear-and-tear on engines versus fuel saved from shutting off the vehicle.